mountolive/rmax-python/README.md

 It is supposed to be based on Burlap's Tabular Rmax model, with support for any number of players (instead of a MDP's context).

-Yet, very naive tentative with educational purposes.
+Yet, very naive attempt with educational purposes.

 Check also https://github.com/david-abel/simple_rl